The U.S. HIRE Act Explained: 2025-26 Outlook | M S Sulthan Legal Associates

 A U.S. insurance company pays an Indian IT vendor $10 million for claims-processing services.
 Under the HIRE Act:

-👉 The result: The U.S. company faces both an extra tax liability and a higher taxable income, making domestic hiring significantly more attractive, which is the policy's intent.
+The Result: The U.S. company faces both an extra tax liability and a higher taxable income, making domestic hiring significantly more attractive.

 4. What if Services are Provided Across Multiple Regions?